WIAA state track and field: Pair of Pirates aim to add more to trophy case

 In Wisconsin history only 40 athletes have managed the feat, with 18 girls and 22 boys winning all three titles in a single school year.
 At the Division 3 level, the number dwindles down to just seven girls and eight boys.

-At last year’s state meet, the feat occurred twice as senior Kayci Martensen of Benton-Scales Mound-Schullsburg won the two events in Division 3 after winning the Division 2 girls cross country title and Valders senior Shane Griepentrog won both events at Division 2 after winning the Division 3 cross country crown.
+At last year’s state meet, the feat occurred twice as senior Kayci Martensen of Benton/Scales Mound/Shullsburg won the two events in Division 3 after winning the Division 2 girls cross country title and Valders senior Shane Griepentrog won both events at Division 2 after winning the Division 3 cross country crown.

 People are also reading…